Superman (It's Not Easy): In popular culture and covers

 "Superman" has been covered multiple times by various artists.
 The song was covered by shadow musician Catman Cohen in 2005 via CD, How I Want to Live: the Catman Chronicles 2.
 In his 2010 comedy tour, Conan O'Brien sang a cover of the song by himself before Jim Carrey appeared in a Superman suit to sing a duet with O'Brien.
 Australian comedy rock trio the Axis of Awesome parodied this song with a new song, "Birdplane".
 This song turned out to affect the band, as it represented Jordan Raskopoulos and her transgender transition.

 The song has also been used in multiple television programs.
 It was aptly featured in Smallville, a coming-of-age series focused on the adventures of teenage Clark Kent.
 A cover of the song by Briana Lee was used in the series finale of the television show Code Black.

 In 2011, the song was used to honor the memory of hockey player and former Vancouver Canuck, Rick Rypien at Rogers Arena, Vancouver.
-Rypien committed suicide in the summer of 2011 after a lengthy battle with depression.
+Rypien died by suicide in the August 2011 after a lengthy battle with depression.